MicrosoftDocs/powerbi-docs/articles/powerbi-service-tips-and-tricks-for-power-bi-map-visualizations.md

 # Tips and Tricks for Power BI Map visualizations

 Power BI integrates with Bing to provide default map coordinates (a process called geo-coding) so you can create maps.
-Bing uses some algorithms and hints to try to get the right location, but it's a best guess.
+Bing uses some algorithms and hints to retrieve the right locations.
 It first looks for data that has been categorized as a type of geo data and if none exists, it then uses column names to make a best guess.

 To increase the likelihood of correct geo-coding, use the following tips.
 The first set of tips is for you to use if you have access to the dataset itself.
 And the second set of tips is things you can do in Power BI if you don't have access to the dataset.